Find out more about the writers whose books are published by Double Dagger.

 John Sliz was born and raised in Toronto, Canada and has been reading about World War II since he was a young boy.
 His first book was published by Service Publications in 2006 and three years later Vanwell Publishing published the Storm Boat Kings, which tells the story of the evacuation of the British airborne from Arnhem.
 READ MORE.

 John Thompson was born to an RCAF family and largely raised in Ottawa.
 He spent 13 years in the Canadian Army (mostly with the Queen’s York Rangers), and over 30 years with defence and security related resarch instiitutes.
-Decades of prediliction for adventure now means he lives quietly in Alberta and studies the behaviours of Magpies, Jack Rabbits and Coyotes.
+Decades of prediliction for adventure now means he lives quietly in Alberta.
 READ MORE.

 Amber Topp is a serving member of the Canadian Armed Forces, as well as a military spouse of almost twenty years.
 She currently resides in Ontario with her husband and children.
 She is a graduate of the Loyalist College, Protection, Security, and Investigations program, in Belleville, ON, and studied at St Thomas University in Fredericton, NB.
 READ MORE